EXPLAINER: How Congress will count Electoral College votes

 Under federal law, Congress must meet Jan.
 6 to open sealed certificates from each state that contain a record of their electoral votes.
 The votes are brought into the chamber in special mahogany boxes used for the occasion.

-Bipartisan representatives of both chambers read the results out loud and do an official count.
+Representatives of both parties in both chambers read the results out loud and do an official count.
 The president of the Senate, Vice President Mike Pence, presides over the session and declares the winner.
 The session begins at 1 p.m.
 EST.

 WHAT DOES THE CONSTITUTION REQUIRE?